cwise24/snopsy/docs/module2/module2.rst

 GitOps
 ++++++

 This modules focus is only on Git.
-Building upon the few tasks completed in Module 1, We will now focus on more of the daily uses, building branches and working from outside the *master* branch and merging updates in.
+Building upon the few tasks completed in Module 1, We will now focus on more of the daily uses, building branches and working from outside the *main* branch and merging updates in.

 .. toctree::